Nordbo Robotics’ basic polishing software increases quality ratio with 50% by optimizing polishing processes.

-Amphenol was in need of a solution to optimize both their rough and fine polishing processes of stainless-steel parts as they were offered to produce the Microsoft Surface Duo hinge.
+Amphenol Pheonix was in need of a solution to optimize both their rough and fine polishing processes of stainless-steel parts as they were offered to produce the Microsoft Surface Duo hinge.

 This gave them the following challenges:

-Increasing demand and high quality requirements
+- Increasing demand and high quality requirements

-Manual processing not suitable to create sharp finish
+- Manual processing not suitable to create sharp finish

-Hard to obtain high throughput and minimize material waste
+- Hard to obtain high throughput and minimize material waste

-Using specialized machinery required a high investment and the machines were only useable during the lifetime of the produced product
+- Using specialized machinery required a high investment and the machines were only useable during the lifetime of the produced product

-To solve these challenges Nordbo Robotics re-used the basis of the advanced polishing software and added a new “Teach Method” called Point to Point (P2P), enabling Amphenol to create robot paths by teaching waypoint with the teach pendant of the robot and generate a new program within minutes.
-This gave Amphenol the needed flexibility and enabled them to use the same systems on other projects, given them a great advantage on competitiveness.
+To solve these challenges Nordbo Robotics re-used the basis of the advanced polishing software and added a new “Teach Method” called Point to Point (P2P), enabling Amphenol Pheonix to create robot paths by teaching waypoint with the teach pendant of the robot and generate a new program within minutes.
+This provided the needed flexibility and enabled them to use the same systems on other projects, given them a great advantage on competitiveness.

 The robot precision and repeatability together with Nordbo Robotics polishing software and precise force control ensured consistent polishing quality and gave Amphenol the following results:

-Increased productivity and throughput with 300% compared to manual processing
+- Increased productivity and throughput with 300% compared to manual processing

-Increased quality ratio with an average of 50%
+- Increased quality ratio with an average of 50%

-Return Of Investment (ROI) of 1,5 year
+- Return Of Investment (ROI) in 1,5 year

-Decreasing scrapped material caused by faulty processing
+- Decreasing scrapped material caused by faulty processing

-Improve workplace ergonomics and safety within post-processing department
+- Improve workplace ergonomics and safety within post-processing department

 Fully automated polishing cell at Amphenol